 TOM RAY, CO-FOUNDER

-Sarah joined Urban Uprising as a trustee in 2014.
-She was working for the Duke of Edinburgh Award and has a wealth of experience with charities and youth development.
+Sarah joined Urban Uprising as a Trustee in 2014.
+She was working for the Duke of Edinburgh Award and has recently joined the Edinburgh Health and Social Care Partnership, so brings with her a wealth of experience with charities, youth development and health.

 Her hobbies include walking, climbing and foraging in the Scottish countryside.